wrightmat/dnd-eberron/locations/Dragonroost.md

 ### Characters

-* **Jose Davandi** (female gnome).
+* **Jose Davandi** (female gnome commoner).
 Jose manages and maintains Trader’s Alley in Dragonroost, Zilargo.
 Her friends just call her “Trader Jose”.
+* **Syla Nezzelech** (female gnome druid).
+Resides in a small wooden hut in the center of a manifest zone to Thelanis.
+Syla tends to the rare garden that has grown up in this area, with beautiful flowers and foods that bloom all year long.
+* **Torralyn Santiar** (female gnome bard).
+Torralyn is the proprietor of Dragonroost Inn and Tavern.
+* **Tyzian Davandi** (male gnome ranger).
+Tyzian runs the Dragonroost Ranch in the town of the same name.
+While he takes great care of the animals, he’s also secretly using them to gather information to pass on to The Trust.

 ### Locations